DB3D/AsPtrExample/README.md

 # AsPtrExample
-This plugin demonstrate the use of as_pointer() in Object and Mesh type Projected created on WindowsOS, using Visual Studio 2017 and blender 3.40 series
+This blender plugin demonstrate the use of as_pointer() in Object and Mesh type Projected created on WindowsOS, using Visual Studio 2017 and blender 3.40 series

 This example project consists of 3 example: